burdiuz/js-backbone-properties/README.md

 console.log(decorated.get('value')); // new value
 console.log(decorated.name); // update name
 ```
 **Note:** *Creating properties on model may cause name collisions with internal Backbone Model instance fields.*

- 2. Change Facade property name from `properties` to anything else.
+Second way is to change Facade property name, by default its `properties`.
 In this case Facade will be created and stored in field with specified name.
 All created properties will be stored in Facade object.
 ```javascript
 ModelDecorator.facadeFieldName = 'props';